-In a replaceable declaration the optional constraining\clause defines a constraining type.
+In a replaceable declaration the optional constraining_clause defines a constraining type.
 Any modifications following the constraining type name are applied both for the purpose of defining the actual constraining type and they are automatically applied in the declaration and in any subsequent redeclaration.
-If the constraining\clause is not present in the original declaration (i.e., the non-redeclared declaration), the type of the declaration is also used as a constraining type and modifications affect the constraining type and are applied in subsequent redeclarations.
+The precedence order is that declaration modifiers override constraining type modifiers.
+If the constraining_clause is not present in the original declaration (i.e., the non-redeclared declaration), the type of the declaration is also used as a constraining type and modifications affect the constraining type and are applied in subsequent redeclarations.

-The syntax of a constraining clause is as follows:
+The syntax of a constraining_clause is as follows:

 '''

 constraining_clause :

 constrainedby name [ class_modification ]

-[Example:

 '''